What is Cachet?

 The No.4 Alternative to Cachet — Status.io

 Status.io is a fault-tolerant platform for monitoring the status of websites, applications, and services.
-Thanks to its human-monitored infrastructure spanning multiple regions, Status.io is quite a reliable alternative to Cachet.
+Thanks to its human-monitored infrastructure spanning multiple regions, Status.io is considered a reliable alternative to Cachet.

 To add an extra layer of protection, Status.io supports multi-factor authentication using the YubiKey hardware security key.